barrydunne/AspNet.KickStarter/src/AspNet.KickStarter.AddIn.Swagger/Readme.md

 # AspNet.KickStarter.AddIn.Swagger

-This library provides an extension method to include swagger in the application.
+This library provides an extension method to include swagger and redoc in the application.

 ### Sample Usage